-You may not have considered reinventing your SME business or you may be considering a change due to personal circumstances or market forces.
-Rebranding, reinventing, or even starting over could be the right choice now.
+You may not have considered reinvent your SME business or you may be considering a change due to personal circumstances or market forces.
+Re branding, reinventing, or even starting over could be the right choice now.

-Llyod Shefsky, author of Invent, Reinvent, Thrive: The keys to Success for Any Start-Up, Entrepreneur or Family Business, says that businesses built to last are capable of being reinvented as often as necessary.
-They’re also built by people who are ready, able, willing and confident enough to reinvent their business or allow others to do it if they can’t do it themselves.
+“Businesses built to last are capable of being reinvented as often as necessary.
+They’re also built by people who are ready, able, willing and confident enough to reinvent their business or allow others to do it if they can’t do it themselves” – Quote by Llyod Shefsky, author of Invent, Reinvent, Thrive: The keys to Success for Any Start-Up, Entrepreneur or Family Business.

 Often a reinvention is necessary when:

 - Sales are down